commercetools/commercetools-jvm-sdk/README.md

 ````

 To get started quickly, check out our [tutorial](http://dev.sphere.io/Play_SDK.html), which includes creation of a fully functional sample shop.
+For detailed information please have a look at the [JavaDoc](http://sdk.sphere.io)

 If you want to use just the Java client, the Maven dependency is: